xtrusia/ceph-charms/ceph-radosgw/README.md

 See [OpenStack high availability][cdg-ha-apps] in the [OpenStack Charms Deployment Guide][cdg] for details.

+## S3 Interface Support

+This charm provides [s3 charm interface support][s3spec].
+This means it can act as a provider for applications wishing to make use of S3 object storage via this relation.
+An application that implements the s3 requirer side of this relation will can be related to ceph-radosgw.
+Using the mysql-operator charm as an example:

+    juju add-relation ceph-radosgw:s3 mysql:s3-parameters

+Upon forming that relation, ceph-radosgw will create a bucket for use by the requirer, and transmit access information back to the requirer.
+The requirer then could use this to connect to the S3 endpoint to store application data.

+Only a single bucket will be created per requirer application.
+If an application relation is removed, the bucket *will* be preserved.
+If subsequently the application reestablishes the relation, the bucket will be reused.

 ## Network spaces

 This charm supports the use of Juju [network spaces][juju-docs-spaces] (Juju